Clay MacCauley

 Clay MacCauley (1843–1925) was an American Civil War veteran, Unitarian minister, pioneering American missionary in Japan, author of several books, head of the Senshin Sakuin School for advanced learning in Japan, and organizing leader of the American Association of Tokyo.
-MacCauley was admired for his bravery during the Civil War as one of the 75,000 soldiers who fought for the union.
-Clay also made lasting impacts as a Unitarian minister all around the United States including Detroit, Washington, DC, and New York.
+Clay also made lasting impacts as a Unitarian minister all around the United States, including Detroit, Washington, DC, and New York.

 Early life and education

-MacCauley was born in Chambersburg, Pennsylvania in 1843, the only child Isaac H. MacCauley and Elizabeth Maxwell.
+MacCauley was born in Chambersburg, Pennsylvania, in 1843, the only child of Isaac H. MacCauley and Elizabeth Maxwell.
 He was raised in a strict Calvinist Presbyterian home.
 Education was also important to the MacCauley family; Clay was well educated at the Chambersburg Academy and the Moravian School.
 In 1859 he enrolled in Dickinson College as a sophomore, but left in 1860 after hearing Abraham Lincoln speak about patriotism and attempted to enlist in the military.
 MacCauley was unable to enlist because he was underage.
-In 1861 he transferred to Princeton University where he studied religion and philosophy.
+In 1861, he transferred to Princeton University where he studied religion and philosophy.
 MacCauley interrupted his studies in 1862 to fight in the American Civil War.
-In 1963 he returned to Princeton and graduated in 1864.
+In 1863, he returned to Princeton and graduated in 1864.

-In 1864 MacCauley enrolled in Western Theological Seminary, but left to join his parents in Chicago, where he enrolled in the Theological Seminary of the Northwest and graduated in 1867.
+In 1864, MacCauley enrolled in Western Theological Seminary, but left to join his parents in Chicago, where he enrolled in the Theological Seminary of the Northwest and graduated in 1867.

-In 1873 he studied philosophy and theology at Heidelberg and Leipzig.
+In 1873, he studied philosophy and theology at Heidelberg and Leipzig.

 Civil War

-In 1862 MacCauley enlisted with the 126th Pennsylvania Regiment and fought with them in the First Battle of Rappahannock Station and the Battle of Fredericksburg.
+In 1862, MacCauley enlisted with the 126th Pennsylvania Regiment and fought with them in the First Battle of Rappahannock Station and the Battle of Fredericksburg.
 On February 24, 1863, he was promoted to the rank of second lieutenant.
 MacCauley participated in the Battle of Chancellorsville, joining the battle on May 3.
 He was captured in the battle and interned at Libby Prison in Richmond, Virginia.

 After spending two weeks at Libby Prison, MacCauley was freed as part of a prisoner exchange.
 He returned to Princeton and completed his studies in 1864, after which he returned to the army and served as part of the United States Christian Commission which provided care for the wounded and distributed religious literature.
 He continued to work with the organization until the end of the Civil War.